 Second Lieutenant Lee Lon “Sonny” Pryor, Jr.

-Entering the Army Air Force on January 30, 1943, in Biloxi, Mississippi, 2nd Lt.
-Pryor received flight training in Nashville, Keesler Field, Maxwell Field, and Camp Springs.
+Entering the Army Air Corp on January 30, 1943, at Keesler Field, Biloxi, Mississippi, 2nd Lt.
+Pryor then received additional flight training in Nashville, Maxwell Field, and Camp Springs.
 He received his silver wings and commissioned a Second Lieutenant on Aug 4, 1944 at Napier Field, Alabama.
 He was assigned to Millville Army Air Field, Millville, New Jersey for advanced gunnery training with the 135th Fighter Squadron in March 1945.

 2nd Lt.
 Lee Lon Pryor, Jr. was the only child of Lee and Bessie Pryor.
-He left a widow and daughter.
+He left a widow Mary and a daughter Frances.
 Forty years after his death, the city of Millville honored his memory naming Pryor Street at the Millville Executive Airport.

 Second Lieutenant John Dunlevy Rumbaugh

 2nd Lt.
 Rumbaugh, O-806734, was born August 30, 1917, in Millersburg, Ohio.
 He was the son of a doctor.
 In 1935 he graduated from Millersburg High School, where he played basketball, was a manager on the football team, sang in the Glee Club and was active in the Chess Club.
 After graduating from Ohio State University, he was employed by the Lima Gro-Cord Sole and Heel Company as a chemist.
-He was also an avid outdoorsman and loved hunting and fishing, and raised carrier pigeons for many years.
+An avid outdoorsman he loved hunting and fishing, and raised carrier pigeons for many years.

 He entered the Army Air Corps in 1942.
 After basic training he was ordered to Spence Field, Georgia for advanced training where he received his silver wings and was commission a Second Lieutenant on June 30, 1943.
-He served briefly with the 325th Fighter Squadron at Richmond Army Air Field, Virginia, and was then assigned to the 388th Fighter Squadron, 365th Fighter Group on August 9th.
-The 365th was sent to Millville, New Jersey, for gunnery training in the fall of 1943.
+He served briefly with the 325th Fighter Squadron at Richmond Army Air Field, Virginia.
+Lt.
+Rumbaugh was then assigned on August 9th to the 388th Fighter Squadron, 365th Fighter Group, Millville, New Jersey, for advanced gunnery training in the fall of 1943.

 Second Lieutenant William Dennis Slater

 2nd Lt.
 Slater, O-835928, was born June 21, 1917, in Cambridge, Massachusetts.
-Having graduated from Rindge Technical High School, he took night courses at the Massachusetts Institute of Technology, concentrating on mechanical engineering.
+Having graduated from Rindge Technical High School, he took night courses at Massachusetts Institute of Technology, concentrating on mechanical engineering.
 He was a skilled auto mechanic and automobile race driver before enlisting in the Army Air Force on October 23, 1942.
 He was first employed at Jordon Marsh Company, and then at the Pratt and Whitney plant in Hartford, Connecticut, when he enlisted into the U.S. Army Air Corps from Boston, Massachusetts.

-2nd Lieutenant Slater was almost 28 years old and the oldest of the 14 pilots who perished during training at the Millville Army Air Field.
+2nd Lieutenant William Dennis Slater was 27 years old and the oldest of the fourteen P-47 Thunderbolt pilots who perished during training at the Millville Army Air Field.

 Second Lieutenant James Franklin “Tommy” Thompson

 2nd Lt.
-Thompson, O-804072, was born in Portsmouth, Virginia, on January 24, 1920.
+Thompson, O-804072, was born in Portsmouth, Virginia, January 24, 1920.
 He graduated from Churchland High School in Portsmouth, Virginia.
 After high school James worked as a clerk for the U.S. Government at the Norfolk Navy Yard, Portsmouth, Virginia.
 He had earned his pilot license and had been a flight instructor at the Portsmouth Airport before entering the Army Air Force as an aviation cadet in July 1942.

 Second Lieutenant Charles Melchoir Weber, Jr.

 2nd Lt.
-Weber, O-705650, an only child, was born in Muscatine, Iowa, on January 6, 1923, and lived there until entry into the military service.
+Weber, O-705650, was born in Muscatine, Iowa, on January 6, 1923, and lived there until entry into the military service.
 He attended Muscatine Public Schools where in High School he was known as “Wink”.
 He very active in high school where he was on the basketball and tennis teams, Chemistry Club, Lettermen’s Club, and the Junior Ad Club.
 His hobbies were hunting and fishing.
 After graduating high school, he went on to Muscatine Junior College.
-He worked in the family’s Weber Cigar Store before enlisting in the Army Air Force in July 1942 and was called to duty in February 1943.
+He worked in the family’s Weber Cigar Store before enlisting in the Army Air Corps in July 1942 and was called to duty in February 1943.